The Best Outdoor Cooking Gear for Your Next Camping Trip

 Completing my 88 Days

-As I mentioned before, you must complete 88 days specified work in order to qualify for your second year working holiday visa.
+As I mentioned before, you must complete 88 days of specified work in order to qualify for your second-year working holiday visa.
 This means that different forms of work can count towards your 88 days depending on what part of Australia you are in.
 You can check out the approved areas and industries for specified work here.

 How do I find work?